voucherly/voucherly-docs/docs/guides/resources/payment-gateways/google-pay.md

 Voucherly complies with all technical and UX standards set by Google Pay.
 Activation for a custom domain requires Google Pay approval.

 :::info
 If you don't use a custom domain you don't need this guide.
-Google Pay can be directly activated in **Attività > [Gateway di pagamento](https://dashboard.voucherly.it/merchant/payment-gateways)** on the Voucherly Dashboard.
+Google Pay can be directly activated in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)** on the Voucherly Dashboard.
 :::

 ## Submit your details for approval